 Kiwi company launches data centre in a box offering

-New Zealand’s IT Power has unveiled what it believes is the first New Zealand developed ‘data centre in a box’ solution, offering an 'affordable and flexible' data centre offering.
+New Zealand’s IT Power has unveiled what it believes is the first New Zealand developed ‘data center in a box’ solution, offering an 'affordable and flexible' data center offering.

-The power protection and cooling specialists have launched a fully portable data centre, housed within the world’s most broadly adopted industry standard – the ISO shipping container.
+The power protection and cooling specialists have launched a fully portable data center, housed within the world’s most broadly adopted industry standard – the ISO shipping container.